+In some instances, a resource’s five-year average EFORd reflects the past occurrence of a long-term atypical outage that has a low probability of reoccurrence.
+In these cases, the EFORd values for these units may be replaced by their average EFORd without the atypical event.
+This will prevent overstating the amount of unavailable resources in a given Study Area for an event that has a low probability of reoccurrence.

+This includes conventional behind the meter generation.

 Combined Cycle Generation

-For the purposes of modeling generating units in a base case and in generator contingencies, all generators of a combined cycle unit are considered to be in-service at the same time or out-of-service together.
+For the purposes of modeling generating units in a base case and in generator contingencies, all generators of a combined cycle unit are considered to be in service at the same time or out of service together.
 The basis for this assumption is that many of the combustion and steam generators that make up combined cycle units cannot operate independently because they share a common shaft, they have air permit or cooling restrictions, or they do not have a separate source of steam.
 Other combined cycle units share a GSU or other interconnection facilities such that a fault on those facilities causes the outage of the entire facility.
 ISO New England’s operating history with combined cycle units has shown that even for units that claim to be able to operate in modes where one portion of the facility is out of service, they rarely operate in this partial mode.

 Wind Generation

 Studies of wind generation in New England reveal that the output of on-shore (land-based) wind generation can be very low during Summer peak load hours.
-In general, when it is needed to support area transmission requirements, on-shore wind generation is modeled at 5% of nameplate and off-shore wind is modeled at 20% of nameplate for Needs Assessment and Solutions Studies.
-If a wind farm’s Qualified Capacity is lower than the above value, the Qualified Capacity will be used in Needs Assessments and Solutions Studies.
+In general, when it is needed to support area transmission requirements, on-shore wind generation is modeled at 5% of nameplate and off-shore wind is modeled at 20% of nameplate for transmission Needs Assessment and Solutions Studies.
+If a wind farm’s Qualified Capacity is lower than the above value, the Qualified Capacity will be used in transmission Needs Assessments and Solutions Studies.

 The above percentages are estimates of the level of wind generation output that can be counted on during Summer peak for reliability analysis.
 To ensure that the interconnection rights of wind resources are preserved, wind generation is modeled at its NRC value in PPA studies.